 2. Current Directory, Pathnames.
 Try the pwd command.
-If you have just logged on you should see:
+You should see:

-/u1/class/cs170dd
+/u1/class/cs256dd

 where the letter d's stand for the digits you see.
 The first slash stands for the root directory.
 The other slashes are just separators.
-A path name for a file or directory specifies the location of the file or directory in cs server's file system.
-Our path tells us that cs170dd is contained in directory /u1/class which is contained in directory /u1 which is contained in the root directory, /.
-The root directory is not contained in any other directory.
+A path name for a file or directory specifies the location of the file or directory in henry's file system.
+Our path tells us that cs256dd is contained in directory /u1/class which is contained in directory /u1/class which is contained in any other directory.
 It is the top directory.
-All absolute paths start there.
-The path name of your file pg1.html is cd publichtml unix puts the pathname of the current directory, say
+All paths start there.
+The path name of your file hello.c is